spectr-e/react-projects/README.md

 In this project, you will go to the dark side and then to the light side.
 You will create a dark and light theme for your web pages.
 Basically, on the push of a button, the page will turn dark and light when the button is re-clicked.

-You will employ the hook _useContext_ together with context provider
+You will employ the hook _useContext_ together with the context provider

 ## Project 08: Lockscreen App